-- (1) The Instrument refers to "securityholders" of a mutual investment fund in several provisions, most notably in Parts 9 and 10 when referring to purchase and redemption orders received by a mutual fund or a participating dealer or principal distributor from "securityholders".(2) Mutual Investment funds must keep a record of the holders of their securities.
-A mutual An investment fund registers a holder of its securities on this record as requested by the person or company placing a purchase order or as subsequently requested by that registered securityholder.
-The Canadian securities regulatory authorities are of the view that a mutual an investment fund is entitled to rely on its register of holders of securities to determine the names of such holders and in its determination as to whom it is to take instructions from. - (32) Accordingly, when the Instrument refers to "securityholder" of a mutual an investment fund, it is referring to the securityholder registered as a holder of securities on the records of the mutual investment fund.
+- (1) The Instrument refers to "securityholders" of a mutual fund in several provisions, most notably in Parts 9 and 10 when referring to purchase and redemption orders received by a mutual fund or a participating dealer or principal distributor from "securityholders".[Deleted] - The Instrument refers to "securityholders" of an investment fund in several provisions.

+MutualInvestment funds must keep a record of the holders of their securities.
+A mutualAn investment fund registers a holder of its securities on this record as requested by the person or company placing a purchase order or as subsequently requested by that registered securityholder.
+The Canadian securities regulatory authorities are of the view that a mutualan investment fund is entitled to rely on its register of holders of securities to determine the names of such holders and in its determination as to whom it is to take instructions from. - (3) Accordingly, when the Instrument refers to "securityholder" of a mutual an investment fund, it is referring to the securityholder registered as a holder of securities on the records of the mutual investment fund.
 If that registered securityholder is a participating dealer acting for its client, the mutual investment fund deals with and takes instructions from that participating dealer.
 The Instrument does not regulate the relationship between the participating dealer and its client for whom the participating dealer is acting as agent.
 The Canadian securities regulatory authorities note however, that the participating dealer should, as a matter of prudent business practice, obtain appropriate instructions, in writing, from its client when dealing with the client's beneficial holdings in a mutual an investment fund.